decorative image for blog on using containers to improve php application security

 All images include the script ZendPHPCustomizeWithBuildArgs.sh, which can be invoked in Dockerfile extensions that build from ZendPHP base images.

-The script uses build arguments to customize the image, including:
+The script uses build arguments to customize the PHP container image, including:

 • Setting up the container's system timezone, including in PHP configuration.